Flaggen_Fahnen_International

 Unlike European languages, there still is no standardized reference framework for East Asian languages.
 Therefore, it is difficult to compare Chinese, Japanese or Korean proficiency after completion of the bachelor's degree.
 As an estimate, bachelor students will reach a level of B1 to B2 according to the CEFR after four semesters.
 Higher levels are usually possible through the obligatory stay in the region.

-• Languages and Cultures of East Asia Master's programme
+• Languages and Cultures of East Asia Master's program

 Applicants must also demonstrate knowledge of pre-modern language levels as well as one semester of study abroad in an East Asian sub-region amounting to 30 CP.

-For the Master's programme in Languages and Cultures of East Asia, very good knowledge of English is strongly recommended, especially in the area of reading skills at level C1 of the CEFR.
+For the Master's program in Languages and Cultures of East Asia, very good knowledge of English is strongly recommended, especially in the area of reading skills at level C1 of the CEFR.

 VAMoS: Computational, Psycho- & Theoretical Linguistics